Wheelchair basketball: Classifications

 Classification is an international regulation for playing wheelchair basketball to harmonize players' different levels of disabilities.
 All teams which compete above a recreational level use the classification system to evaluate the functional abilities of players on a point scale of 1 to 4.5.
 Minimally disabled athletes are classified as a 4.5, and an individual with the highest degree of disability (such as a paraplegic with a complete injury below the chest) would be classified as a 1.0.
 Competitions restrict the number of points allowable on the court at one time.
 The five players from each team on the court during play may not exceed a total of 14 points.
 In places where teams are integrated, non-disabled athletes compete as either a 4.5 in Canada or a 5.0 in Europe; however, non-disabled athletes are not allowed to compete internationally.

-Wheelchair design
+Basketball chair design

 Basketball wheelchairs are designed for enhanced stability.
 The center of gravity is where the chair and the athlete's mass are equally distributed in all directions.
 Points at which the wheelchair can tip over sideways are the fulcrum.
 A wheelchair with a higher seat is easier to tip.
 Basketball chairs have lower seats and wheels that are angled outward so that the center of gravity has to move a greater distance before it passes over the fulcrum and tips the chair.
 Guards use wheelchairs different from those of centers and forwards.
 Forwards and centers are typically under the net, so their chairs have higher seats and therefore less stability, but the height increases the player's reach for shots at the hoop and for rebounds.
 Guards have lower seats and therefore greater stability for ball handling and getting down the court as quickly as possible.